-There are two things about the Netgear WAX204 Wi-Fi 6 AX1800 Dual-Band Business Wireless Access Point.
-First, it’s not a standard access point — it’s a router.
-And second, it’s a phenomenal deal.
+There are two things about the Netgear WAX204 Wi-Fi 6 AX1800 Dual-Band Business Wireless Access Point (WAP).
+First, it's not a standard access point -- it's a router.
+And second, it's a phenomenal deal.

 Indeed, at well less than 100 bucks, it's one of the most valuable Wi-Fi 6 routers you can find.
 No, it doesn't have all the bells and whistles available in more expensive options, but it does include a lot more than you might expect from its price point.